rtp-ch/rtp_imgquery/README.md

 * Work without javascript (graceful degradation).

 ##Approach
-The extension is based on the [noscript approach](http://www.cloudfour.com/responsive-imgs-part-2/#toc-anchor-1977-22).
-The main difference being that images are inserted with **document.write**, i.e. before the page has finished loading.
+The extension uses a modified version of the the [noscript technique](http://www.cloudfour.com/responsive-imgs-part-2/#toc-anchor-1977-22).
+Instead of loading the correct image after the DOM ready event (see [noscript example](http://www.monoliitti.com/images/)) it inserts the correct image using *document.write* while the page is still loading.
 In addition, images are given a width of 100% via the style attribute, making them fluid.

 ###How it Works
 1. Based on the predefined breakpoint/width settings for an image the extension creates a list of image versions that need to be generated.
-2. The extension instructs TYPO3 to create these image versions.
+2. The extension instructs TYPO3 to prepare these images.
 3. The extension populates an HTML/JavaScript snippet with the list of image versions and inserts this snippet in place of the original image tag.
 4. The HTML/JavaScript snippet decides which image version to apply while the page is loading.